 Applications will open at 10 a.m. on the following dates:

 - Fall Interns: August 1st

 Agencies hosting school-year PILI Interns:

-National Immigrant Justice Center LGBT Immigrant Rights Initiative [CLOSED]
+National Immigrant Justice Center LGBTQ Immigrant Rights Initiative [Closed]

 Cabrini Green Legal Aid (CGLA)